jameshyojaelee/CRISPR-studio/docs/data_contract.md

 # Data Contract — CRISPR-studio Demo & Pipeline Inputs

-This document defines the required structure for datasets consumed by CRISPR-studio.
-All files use UTF-8 encoding and ASCII characters.
+Here’s the structure I expect for anything you feed into the pipeline.
+It’s the same schema the CLI, Dash app, and validation script use, so once a dataset passes this list you’re good everywhere.
+Keep files UTF-8 encoded with plain ASCII characters to avoid surprises.

 ## 1. sgRNA Count Matrix (`.csv` or `.tsv`)